lhprojects/QuSim/README.md

 # QuSim
 Quantum simulation and visualization program for wave function.

+## Note
+The core functions of this project is avoiding using the Windows SDK, except the GUI part.
+Now the GUI part of this project is moving from native Windows API to the partable GUI library, ```nana```.
+## Algorithm and Theory
+ See the [FILE](theory/theory.pdf).
+Now the progress of document is far behind the codes.

 ## Quantum Evolution for 1 Dimension Wave Function
 Solve the 1 D time evolution problem for given initial wave function and potential.
 ![Quantum Evolution for 1 Dimsional Wave Function](screenshot/QuSim1DExample.png)